 A. Your best bet is to soak in warm soapy water, use Ivory Dish washing soap, let it sit for 5 minutes, then use a toothbrush to loosen the white chalk like powder.

-English distilled turpentine [affil. link to info/product on Amazon] also works wonderful in cleaning crevices.
+English distilled turpentine [affil link] also works wonderful in cleaning crevices.

 Alicia Moreno, La Kromadora

 A. Brasso is a petroleum-based product.
 So think of greasy residue.
 Grease remover (409k, etc.) is excellent way to quickly and easily clean off Brasso.
 You may notice that on the first pass with Brasso, the paste combines with the oxidation on the brass to form a black paste.
 Remove that paste with a degreaser spray, pat dry the item, and then make a second cleaning pass.
 You will get a great deal of the tarnish removed in no time, and leave NO oily residue!
 I do not recommend acids (Lemon Juice, Vinegar) or even a base (Ammonia), as they can dissolve some of the brass.Claude Mundy